Abayomi Wilfrid Karnga: Career

 Karnga began a long career in government service starting in 1909.
 From 1909 to 1911, Karnga was Postmaster for Monrovia.
-In May 1911, he was elected to the thirty-second Legislature as a Representative from Grand Cape Mounty County.
+In May 1911, he was elected to the thirty-second legislature as a representative from Grand Cape Mount County.
 He served until the completion of his term in 1915.
-In that same year, he was a member of the Anglo-Liberian Boundary Commission which made the final settlement of Liberia’s border with Sierra Leone.
+In that same year, he was a member of the Anglo-Liberian Boundary Commission which made the final settlement of Liberia's border with Sierra Leone.
 He was admitted as Counsellor at Law and member of the Supreme Court Bar in 1914 and also served as professor of law at Liberia College the same year.

 Karnga held the position of Acting Attorney General from 1921 to 1922, and as Assistant Secretary of State from 1922 to 1923.
-He later joined the cabinet of President C. D. B. King where he served as Postmaster General of Liberia until 1926.
+He later joined the cabinet of President Charles D. B. King where he served as Postmaster General of Liberia until 1926.
 In 1928, President King appointed Karnga to the bench of the Supreme Court as an Associate Justice.
 He held the position until 1933 when he stepped down.
 During the period from 1930 to 1934, Karnga served for a time as Secretary of the True Whig Party.

 In his later years, Karnga held several minor governmental posts.
-In 1940, he was appointed to an Import-Export Corporation Board to assist in controlling Liberia’s wartime trade.
+In 1940, he was appointed to an Import-Export Corporation Board to assist in controlling Liberia's wartime trade.
 In 1947, he was appointed to a commission to expropriate land for future sites of the capitol and University of Liberia, as part of the centennial activities.

-Karnga’s last major activity was the annual Independence Day address on Liberia’s centennial as a republic.
+Karnga's last major activity was the annual Independence Day address on Liberia’s centennial as a republic.
 His selection as speaker was in part due to Karnga being a well-known writer and historian.
-The selection also signified the full equality and acceptance of Liberian settlers, which had not been accorded to Congo immigrants and their offspring.
+The selection also signified the full equality and acceptance of Liberian settlers, which had not been accorded to recaptured Africans and their offspring.

 On November 22, 1952, Abayomi Wilfrid Karnga died in Monrovia.

 Writings

-Abayomi Wilfrid Karnga wrote Liberian history for a personal conviction.
-In the preface of an earlier work, he wrote that Liberia’s national ideals could not be implanted in the minds and hearts of all of its citizens by the constant "inculcation" into them of the thoughts and customs of other peoples to the sad neglect of their own.
-He stated that Liberia’s governing people, owed to themselves the duty to know themselves, and to have a thorough knowledge of the customs and methods of government which long existed among their forefathers.
-With such knowledge, Karnga stated, Liberia’s leaders could then hope to govern with less misunderstanding and domestic trouble.
+Abayomi Wilfrid Karnga wrote Liberian history from a personal conviction.
+In the preface of an early work, he wrote that Liberia's national ideals could not be implanted in the minds and hearts of all of its citizens by the constant "inculcation" into them of the thoughts and customs of other peoples to the sad neglect of their own.
+He stated that Liberia's governing people owed to themselves the duty to know themselves and to have a thorough knowledge of the customs and methods of government which long existed among their forefathers.
+With such knowledge, Karnga wrote, Liberia’s leaders could then hope to govern with less misunderstanding and domestic trouble.